tc39/proposal-smart-pipelines/readme.md

 ### Operator precedence
-As a binary operation forming compound expressions, the [operator precedence and associativity][MDN operator precedence] of pipelining must be determined, relative to other operations.
+As a binary operation forming compound expressions, the [operator precedence and associativity][operator precedence] of pipelining must be determined, relative to other operations.

 Precedence is tighter than assignment (`=`, `+=`, …), generator `yield` and `yield *`, and sequence `,`; and it is looser than every other type of